Inspired by the biggest package of yeast I’ve ever seen (Costco, you complete me.) we’re baking and baking some more!

-Here’s what I love about these homemade soft pretzels:
+Here’s what I love about this soft pretzel recipe:

 - My nine-year-old made the dough by herself with a couple of minor assists.